Call for Participation

 5. Methodology: How are you planning to address your research questions?

 6. Evaluation plan: How will you measure your success - faster/more accurate/less failures/etc.?

 7. Preliminary results: Do you have any preliminary results that demonstrate that your approach is promising?

-8. Implications: What are the theoretical, methodological and practical contributions of your work?
+8. Implications: What are the theoretical, methodological, practical, and societal contributions of your work?